Larry Sloman: Career

 His book The Secret Life of Houdini, written with magic historian William Kalush, presented research that attempted to prove that early 20th-century American magician Harry Houdini was a spy.
 The authors also raised the possibility that Houdini had been murdered by a cabal of Spiritualists, prompting Houdini's great-nephew to call for an exhumation of the magician's body to test for poisoning.

-Sloman's other collaborations include Mysterious Stranger, with the magician David Blaine and Scar Tissue, the autobiography of the Red Hot Chili Peppers lead singer Anthony Kiedis.
+Sloman's other collaborations include Mysterious Stranger (2002), with the magician David Blaine and Scar Tissue (2004), the autobiography of the Red Hot Chili Peppers lead vocalist Anthony Kiedis.

 Starting in 1985, for a few years Sloman served as executive editor of National Lampoon magazine.
 He was also editor-in-chief of High Times.

-On 5 April 2019 he released an album, Stubborn Heart, that includes a duet with Nick Cave, among others.
+On 5 April 2019, he released a studio album, Stubborn Heart, that includes a duet with Nick Cave, among others.
 Sloman and George Lois directed the music video for Bob Dylan's song "Jokerman."